 The idiff utility is invoked as follows:

 '''

-idiff [options] image1 image2
+idiff [options] input1 input2|directory

 '''

 Where input1 and input2 are the names of two image files that should be compared.
 They may be of any format recognized by OpenImageIO (i.e., for which image-reading plugins are available).